Lyndsey Davies MSW, RSW

 Shira Green is a registered social worker/psychotherapist with nearly 20 years experience treating adults in the Borderline Personality Disorder (BPD) clinic at the Centre for Addiction and Mental Health (CAMH).
 She transitioned to private practice in 2021 where she continues to work with clients struggling with BPD and also supports those experiencing anxiety, depression, history of trauma, emotion dysregulation and interpersonal difficulties among other challenges.
 Shira relies heavily on Dialectical Behaviour Therapy (DBT) and has extensive experience providing both group and individual therapy.
 Shira is a DBT- Linehan Board of Certification Certified clinician.

 Shira is particularly passionate about helping people improve their quality of life by resolving trauma through Prolonged Exposure Therapy (PE) – sometimes in combination with DBT.
-Shira is a Certified PE Therapist.
+Shira is a certified PE therapist and consultant.

 Shira’s approach is non-judgmental, caring and collaborative.
 She focuses on helping clients validate their experiences while also gaining insight and learning new coping strategies in order to achieve meaningful change.